Meet the Team

 Cody

-[Former Lux Student!]
-Computer Science & Entrepreneurship, Dartmouth
+[Former Lux Student] Computer Science & Entrepreneurship, Dartmouth

 Cody Kletter was a former Lux student (see our testimonial page!) and is currently a student at Dartmouth studying computer science and mathematics.
 At Dartmouth, Cody is a fellow at the Magnuson Center for Entrepreneurship.
 He’s also a member of the Brovertones a cappella group and the club soccer team.
 As student body president of his high school, Menlo School, Cody created a school-wide House System to promote inter-grade bonding and school spirit, a tradition that continues today.
 Cody also founded the NorCal High School Chess Association to address the lack of chess competition among high schools in the Bay Area.
 Cody has also gained hands-on experience across technology, education, and finance—interning at Swimply.com, Curious Cardinals, Cambridge Associates, and recently, as the lead AI engineer for GovGPT, pitching with the team at TechCrunch Disrupt 2024.
 In his free time, Cody enjoys playing chess, surfing, singing, and spending time in the Dartmouth outdoors.